edgexfoundry/edgex-docs/docs_src/design/adr/system-management/0006-Metrics-Collection.md

 - Number of devices managed by this DS
 - Device Requests (which may be more informative than reading counts and rates)

+!!!
+Note
+    There may be additional specific metrics for each device service.
+For example, the ONVIF device service may report number of times camera tampering was detected.

 #### Security

 Security metrics may be more difficult to ascertain as they are cross service metrics.
 They may have to be dealt with per service.
 Also, true threat detection based on metrics may be a feature best provided by 3rd party based on particular threats and security profile needs.